Luehang/react-native-page-list/README.md

 <br/>
 <br/>

 > An easy and simple to use React Native component that renders swipable performant pages with intelligent scroll/swipe detection to cushion rough guestures.
+Supporting both iOS and Android.
+Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).